goodhousekeeper/delphi_on_modules/README.md

 # My tribute to Delphi 7
+## Let the Web be your new home

+Features:
-Let the web be your new home.
-Rewrite form scratch using ES6 modules and features
+* Rewrite from the scratch with ES6 modules and features in mind
+* Expandable components Library
+* Lazy components loading
+* JSON-based objects definition
+* Creating and destroying objects on run-time